Herb Shaindlin handed my friend Bob Martin a small cardboard match from one of those flip-up match packs you carry in your pocket.

 Then Herb told Bob to hold the match upside down with the match head facing the floor.
-Then he told Bob to peel the cardboard stem apart and to hold each side between his thumb and fore finger on each hand like he was holding a tiny set of handle bars.
+Then he asked Bob to peel the cardboard stem apart and to hold each side between his thumb and fore finger on each hand like he was holding a tiny set of handle bars.

-As Bob proceeded to do just that, he sounded a little faint and pathetic and he was having a hard time keeping a straight face.
+As Bob proceeded to do just that, he sounded a little faint and pathetic, and he was having a hard time keeping a straight face.

 After Bob cleared his throat for the third time, Herb asked “What's the matter?
 Are you having trouble starting your Honda motor scooter?”
 Bob and I laughed at Herb's joke.
 And that was our introduction to Herb Shaindlin.

-It was Saturday morning and Bob Martin and I had been standing in the studio of KTVA channel 11 in the Mckinley Building in downtown Anchorage, Alaska.
-It was 1965 and we were both high school students who were working on KTVA's teen dance program, “The Varsity Show” which was hosted by Ron Moore at that time.
+It was Saturday morning and Bob Martin and I had been standing in the studio of KTVA channel 11 in the McKinley Building in downtown Anchorage, Alaska.
+It was 1965, and we were both high school students who were working on KTVA's teen dance program, “The Varsity Show” which was hosted by Ron Moore at that time.
 Herb had been in the KTVA studio doing a public service program.

 Some years later, I wrote and directed a short movie called “Double-Oh-Marcus; The Spy Who Flubbed Me”.
-Even as I was writing the screenplay I had envisioned Herb Shaindlin as the villain, “Dr. Rodent”.
+Even as I was writing the screenplay, I had envisioned Herb Shaindlin as the villain, “Dr. Rodent”.
 He just had that look.

-Happily, when I asked Herb if he would play the part in my movie, he said "I'd love to.”
+Happily, when I asked Herb if he would play the part in my movie, he said, “I'd love to.”

-Check out this fun movie trailer for "Double-Oh-Marcus; The Spy Who Flubbed Me"
+Check out this fun movie trailer for

-During the wrap party for the movie, I sat down with Herb and we talked for about an hour.
-During that time I got to know a very interesting Herb.
+During the wrap party for the movie, I sat down with Herb, and we talked for about an hour.
+During that time, I got to know a very interesting Herb.

 I learned that Herb Shaindlin had been a film editor on the 1956–1957 NBC TV series “Tales of the Bengal Lancers” a series I had watched and enjoyed with my family when I was a boy.